Richat Structure, Mauritanie موريتانيا - Things to Do in Richat Structure

 Insider Tips

-Bring a high-quality GPS device and backup navigation tools as mobile phone coverage is non-existent in the desert
+Bring a GPS device and backup navigation tools as mobile phone coverage is non-existent and the structure can be difficult to locate even for experienced desert travelers

 Explore Activities in Richat Structure